 Spatial patterns in DOC & NOM

 Twelve river sites across the Leech and Sooke water supply areas (Figure 2) were sampled synoptically for quantification of DOC and assessment of NOM.
-Several comparisons can be made among these sites; presented here are comparisons of cross-basin (from LWSA to SWSA), upstream to downstream, nested catchments and sampling methods.
+Several comparisons can be made among these sites.
+Presented here are comparisons of cross-basin (from LWSA to SWSA), upstream to downstream, nested catchments and sampling methods.